Be Significant In The Lives Of Others

 Qualified Expenses

-Roth Transferability
+Roth IRA Transferability

-If open for 15 years, can roll-over $35,000 subject to contribution limits.
+If account is open for 15 years, you can roll-over $35,000 into Roth IRA subject to contribution limits.

 Learn How To Open A 529 College Savings Plan (CSP) Account.